abdibrokhim/wrapped25/README.md

 [^9]: !grep is a search engine for code.
 It's a tool that allows you to search for code snippets in my repositories on GitHub.
 It's like grep, but not grep. lol.
 Post: https://www.linkedin.com/posts/abdibrokhim_justmakethings-activity-7283829957343023104-S15X | try https://notgrep.app .

 [^10]: This is my first time organizing a hackathon instead of competing in one.
 LinkedIn post: https://www.linkedin.com/posts/abdibrokhim_hackathon-hackathonwin-careergrowth-activity-7284626699827245056-7ZKv.
 YouTube video [RAW]: https://youtu.be/i7K4pz-kjmk?si=XnRjG7S6ys9zmbeH.
 Join! https://discord.gg/nUdcd9p8Ae (discord).
 SignUp for Hackathon: https://chillguy.devpost.com/.

+[^11]: I'm participating in the hackathon.
+So i decided to build a blazingly fast url shortener. this is notlong - a new kind of url shortener. it's Open Source.
+Built With: Rust, Actix, Diesel, Shuttle, Neon, Inferno, and Typescript.
+Features: 1. default url shortener with random 6 digit string.
+Roadmap: 1. .... well okey, it's here: https://github.com/abdibrokhim/notlon... .
+Put a star ⭐️ : https://github.com/abdibrokhim/notlong.
+Live Demo: https://youtu.be/a4N13zJ46J0.

+[^12]: After I announced the Open Source AI Hackathon, I got a lot of messages over email and LinkedIn.
+I was so surprised to see that top/ senior software/ ml/ startup engineers, and etc. are really interested to be a judge.
+Few of them reached out me directly to help me out with organizing the hackathon ( e.g., even more properly setting up the hackathon page, discord community server, etc.).
+It's cool tbh, for someone ( fe: me ) who doesn't work anywhere, but "just make things" (https://imcook.in).
+I would like to thank Vladislav Shakhrai – ML Tech Lead at Snap Inc. with 6+ years of AI/ML experience, launching products reaching over 100M+ engagements. ( LinkedIn: https://www.linkedin.com/in/shakhrayv/ ) for deep dive into the hackathon and helping me our with everything. ( ps: I know you are struggling... to find an idea and build it.
+Then check this post - https://www.linkedin.com/posts/abdibrokhim_i-know-you-are-struggling-to-find-an-idea-activity-7285736275242864644-ehpY ).